 The force employed by a pickpocket is insufficient.

 If you were falsely accused of committing a robbery, you need a good attorney who can find any inconsistencies in the evidence to show that you were not the perpetrator of the crime.

-Robbery is a felony for which a defendant can face different punishment, depending on whether the defendant is charged with first degree or second degree robbery14.
+The penalties for penal code 211 depend on whether the defendant is charged with first degree or second degree robbery14.

 - In an inhabited dwelling, vessel, ﬂoating home, trailer coach, or part of a building.
 Or